 On Green Dolphin Street Backing Track

-In order to practice this study on your own, as well as just working on Green Dolphin Street without the study, here is a backing track that uses bass and drums that you can use as a practice aid in the woodshed.
+In order to practice this study on your own, as well as just working on Green Dolphin Street without the study, here is a backing track that uses bass and drums that you can use as a practice aid.

 Do you have a question about this jazz guitar chord study?
 Share your thoughts in the comments section below.